Mobile-Telematics/TelematicsApp-iOS/README.md

         });
     }];

-In RaxelPukse SDK, we prohibit use`DEL` tag, except when the user wants to delete trips.
-If the any trip has a`DEL`tag, it should not be shown to the user on the Feed screen.
+NOTE: you can use `DEL` tag and hide the trips marked by it in the app.
+These trips will be shown in DataHub on List of Trips page with a special mark that these trips were hidden in the app.

-## Trip Details screen
+## Trip Details

 >Telematics App for iOS uses HERE Maps to display the user's trips on a map.
 Before you use this screen for `PRODUCTION` environment, you need to get access API keys to the HERE Maps to view the details of user trips.
 In the app we provide you with a key for `TEST` environment.
 If you would like to use `PRODUCTION` environment with your app Bunble Identifier for `HEREMaps API`, visit https://developer.here.com

-Having received a list of the user's trips, you can refer to your array of trips and get even more detailed information, as well as a set of points to be displayed on the HEREmaps API.
+Having received a list of the user's trips, you can refer to your array of trips and get even more detailed information, as well as a set of waypoints to be displayed on the HEREmaps API.

     [[RPEntry instance].api getTrackWithTrackToken:`SELECTED_TRACK_TOKEN` completion:^(id response, NSError *error) {
         RPTrackProcessed * track = response; // Detailed track information with points